Hugo Gerard Ströhl: Life

 Besides European heraldry, Ströhl was also interested in the comparable Japanese system of symbolism, and he published a large book on Japanese mon, the "Nihon moncho" (日本 もんちょ) or Japanese Roll of Arms.

-His "Heraldische Atlas" is still considered a standard work in German heraldic literature.
+His "Heraldischer Atlas" is still considered a standard work in German heraldic literature.

 Ströhl designed for the St. Karl Borromäus-church in the old peoples home "Am Wienerwald" in Vienna, 130 arms of Viennese guilds, which are still shown on the walls of the church (see here.
 He also designed a large number of civic coats of arms for municipalities in Austria and Germany, including the arms of Vienna.
 He died in Mödling.